tayasherstyukova/-Identifying-Emotion-Using-NLP-/README.md

 This is a final group project created for the class CSCI 4502/5502 "Data Mining" at University of Colorado, Boulder.

 Collaborators:
-Isabel Beaulieu
+Isabel Beaulieu,
-Isabel Eskay
+Isabel Eskay,
-Michelle Ramsahoye
+Michelle Ramsahoye,
-Erin Richardson
+Erin Richardson,
 Taisiia Sherstiukova

 Topic: